-Summary for Q3-2: 10 companies provided inputs.
+Summary for Q3-2: 11 companies provided inputs.

 8 companies suggest doing nothing.

+2 companies prefer option 1.

-Proposal 3 (9/13): RAN2 not to agree with the enhancement proposed by R2-2208228.
+Proposal 3 (9/14): RAN2 not to agree with the enhancement proposed by R2-2208228.

+Note: One company suggesting to postpone is not counted in number.

 There are four IEs included in legacy SL-TrafficPatternInfo.
 The existing SL-TrafficPatternInfo cannot be applied for discovery message since there is no flow identity for discovery message [4].
 Compared to legacy, the QoS flow id is removed for discovery message in [4].

 Q3-3: If selecting option 1 in Q3-2, do companies agree on that new assistance information can include Discovery message periodicity, Timing offset and the message size information?